 The UE Boom speakers works with any Bluetooth capable phone and has it’s own app you can download.
 Some models come with Siri, Google Home and even Alexa virtual assistance integrated.
 That makes it great value if that’s what you’re into.
 The Boom2 also has a AUX socket you can also plug it into your computer or connect it via Bluetooth or USB!

-In terms of sound quality the Apple Homepod is disappointing no matter how much I tried to like it and how fantastic the marketing material say it is.
+In terms of sound quality the Apple Homepod does sound good but to it is disappointing no matter how much I tried to like it and how fantastic the marketing material say it is.
 The sound has barely any music separation every blogger and review writes about.
 There are bass frequencies are exaggerated but it’s not tight and depends on where you put it.
 However it is pretty loud for it’s size which is nice.
 You also need a table as the sound is directional vertically.
 Musical instruments honestly don’t sound immediate or real and voices indistinct.
 Joshua Kadison sounds exactly like Elton John for example.

 The main problems with the Apple Homepod is promoted sound quality than reality despite it’s advanced sound processing software, if you stand up it sounds different and not better furthermore if you have two or more people moving around the speaker it warbles.
 However the sound quality is pretty good for such a small speaker and if your standing or sitting in one spot.
 The sound quality overall focuses on quality fuzziness rather than clarity.
 The more I think about it the secret to the the Apple Homepod sound quality and getting good reviews is that uses the Loudness setting as the default equaliser setting!